-3. General Requirements
+General Requirements

-a.
-Citizen Participation.
+Citizen Participation

-In the development of this disaster recovery action plan, HCD consulted with disaster-affected citizens, stakeholders, local governments, public housing authorities, and other affected parties in the surrounding geographic area to ensure consistency of disaster impacts identified in the plan, and that the plan and planning process was comprehensive and inclusive.
-Grantees should list key State, tribes, local governments, Federal partners, nongovernmental organizations, the private sector that were involved in the citizen participation process.
+In the development of this disaster recovery action plan, HCD consulted with other state agencies and departments, Indian Tribes, and local governments in the surrounding geographic area to ensure consistency of disaster impacts identified in the plan, and that the plan and planning process was comprehensive and inclusive.
+HCD also consulted with agencies that managed local Continuums of Care, Public Housing Agencies and HID-approved housing counseling agencies, as well as nongovernmental organizations, and the private sector that were involved in the citizen participation process.